dera8/SynthCity/README.md

 ## Usage

-### Dataset Description
+### Scenario Description

-The dataset is created with the following files:
+The dataset is created with the following input files:

 - **Network File:** `osm.net.xml` - The road network of the city.
 - **Route Files:**